Your claim could be worth...

 The figures quoted are a rough guide to show you the amount you could receive as compensation for your injury.
 Our solicitors will advise you in more detail about your specific claim.

 Dogs provide companionship that enriches the lives of many families and individuals.
-However, a dog bite injury can be painful and traumatic, and Watermans dog bite solicitors can support you through the legal process to claim the compensation you deserve.
+However, a dog bite injury can be painful, traumatic and life-altering.
+At Watermans, our dog bite solicitors can support you through the legal process to claim the compensation you deserve.

 "Dealt with my claim quickly and efficiently.
 I was unsure of a lot of things so my handler made sure to explain them thoroughly to me.
 Very helpful and successful with my claim.
 Would definitely recommend."